Ultimate Thai Food: 21 Of The Best Thai Dishes That Blew My Mind

 #1 Som Tam - Spicy green papaya salad

-Som Tam dish truly embodies the spirit of Thai cuisine.
+Som Tam is a dish that truly embodies the spirit of Thai cuisine.
 It combines sour, sweet and salty flavours along with a kick of spice to form a salad that's so refreshing and invigorating.
-The crunch of the unripe green papaya and peanuts, mixed with fresh tomatoes and the heat from fresh chillies, never fails to satisfy my palette.
+The crunch of the unripe green papaya and peanuts, mixed with fresh tomatoes and the heat from fresh chillies, never fails to satisfy our palette.

 #2 Gai Hor Bai Toey - Pandan Leaf Chicken